Two U.S. fighter jets near Iranian passenger plane over Syrian airspace: pilot

 All of the passengers left the plane, some with minor injuries, the head of the Beirut airport told Reuters.

-The plane left Beirut to return to Tehran on Thursday evening, the airport head said.
+The plane arrived back in Tehran in the early hours of Friday morning, the Fars news agency reported.

-Reporting by Babak Dehghanpisheh; Additional reporting by Ellen Francis in Beirut and Alaa Swilam in Cairo; Editing by Jonathan Oatis and Dan Grebler
+Reporting by Babak Dehghanpisheh; Additional reporting by Ellen Francis in Beirut and Alaa Swilam in Cairo; Editing by Dan Grebler and Peter Cooney